 The leaders of CENSA - both the board of directors and collective group of project heads - reflect the drive and diversity of the membership.
 The team that will lead CENSA from its current stage to that of being a regular contributor to the security dialogue is well versed in strategic management and has substantive expertise across the national security spectrum.
 Moreover, the collective ties the board has with national security leaders and influencers across the security, nonprofit and private sectors ensure that CENSA is well positioned to penetrate the security dialogue - not simply echo it.

-Appointed CENSA Executive Director in November 2017, Matt Ryan previously served for over 5 years in the United States Army as both an Infantry Officer and an Intelligence Officer.
-Mr. Ryan has led large and small organizations throughout the U.S. Army, and has served in South Korea, South America, and Afghanistan.
+Matthew R. Ryan was appointed CENSA Executive Director in November 2017.
+Mr. Ryan is a veteran of the war in Afghanistan and served first as an Infantry Officer and later as an Intelligence Officer in the U.S. Army prior to leaving active duty as a Captain.
+He has led large and small organizations in the tactical and operational environment, worked on large scale cybersecurity and logistics projects, and has conducted partnered training in Asia and South America.
 Mr. Ryan holds a B.S. in Engineering Psychology from the United States Military Academy at West Point.

 William J. Denn